LinuxForHealth/health-patterns/services/nlp-insights/README.md

 defaults for them by modifying `gradle.properties`.

 ## Running the service outside of a docker container
-1. Build and install nlp-insights to a virtual environment `./gradlew install`
+1. Build and install nlp-insights to a virtual environment
+    `./gradlew install`

 1. Switch to the [virtual env](https://docs.python.org/3/library/venv.html) where nlp-insights is installed
    `source ./build/venv/bin/activate`

-1. Set the FLASK_APP environment variable to the installed package `export FLASK_APP=text_analytics.app`
+1. Set the FLASK_APP environment variable to the installed package
+    `export FLASK_APP=text_analytics.app`

 1. Start the service (5000 is the default port, however this value can be changed to suit your needs)
    `python -m flask run --port=5000`

 ## Running the service locally as a docker container
 **Start the container**
     `./gradlew dockerRun -PdockerUser=<your_user_id> -PdockerLocalPort=<port>`

 The server is now running on the selected port.
-If you omit the dockerLocalPort property, 5000 is the default port The dockerRun task will may also perform the following dependent build tasks:
+If you omit the dockerLocalPort property, 5000 is the default port.
+The dockerRun task will also perform the following dependent build tasks:
 * nlp-insights will be built and installed to the virtual environment
 * the docker image will be built
 * unit tests will run